Quinteto Contrapunto

 at dawn I'm going to Yoco…”

-This constitutes a second direct source coming from the group itself, which confirms the mention of Yoco in the lyrics.
+This constitutes a second direct source from the group itself, which confirms the mention of Yoco in the lyrics.

 ⸻